BetMGM Bonus Code SI1500 Offers $1,500 First Bet for Seattle vs New England

 How the BetMGM bonus code SI1500 works for Seattle vs New England betting

-New BetMGM users can claim this welcome offer by using the BetMGM bonus code SI1500 when registering their account.
-The promotion allows you to place your first real money wager on any Seattle vs New England betting market, with protection up to $1,500.
-If your initial bet wins, you keep your winnings and can withdraw them immediately.
+New BetMGM users can claim this generous welcome offer by using the BetMGM bonus code SI1500 when registering their account.
+The promotion allows you to place your first real money wager on any Seattle vs New England betting market, knowing you'll receive bonus bets back if the bet loses.
+Whether you're backing Seattle's physical approach or New England's structured game plan, this offer provides valuable protection for your initial wager.

-However, if your first wager on the Seattle vs New England matchup loses, BetMGM returns your stake as bonus bets up to the $1,500 maximum.
-The bonus structure depends on your wager amount.
-For bets over $50, you receive five separate bonus bets, each worth 20% of your original stake.
-For example, a losing $1,000 bet on Seattle to win would result in five $200 bonus bets totaling $1,000.
+The BetMGM Sportsbook promo code SI1500 comes with specific terms that enhance its value.
+If you wager $50 or more and lose, you'll receive five separate bonus bets, each worth 20% of your original stake.
+For example, a losing $1,000 bet on Seattle to win would return five $200 bonus bets, totaling the full $1,000 back in bonus credits.

 - Minimum $10 deposit required to activate the offer.